Food shapes our lives in more ways than we can count.

 Living in the present is a difficult task for many people.
 Anxieties about the future and regrets about the past can haunt us and make it seem as though living for today is out of the question.
 While trying to focus on the present can be difficult, it’s the best way to embrace the limited time you have each day and take on challenges one day at a time.

 We can’t know the future, and we can’t change the past.
 The only solution is to move forward little by little and focus on what we can handle and do today.

-Difficulties of Living in the Present with Substance Use Disorder
+Difficulties of Living One Day at a Time with Substance Use Disorder

 Living in the present can be particularly challenging for people struggling with a substance use disorder.
 Substance use often serves as a manner of escape from reality.
 During active use, an individual relying on substances for relief from reality will often find themselves in a place of denial.
 Denial is a phase that only serves to further separate the individual from reality and makes it increasingly difficult to focus on present problems and situations.

 There are multiple reasons why an individual would want to seek an escape from reality.
 In some cases, a traumatic experience might have served to breed distrust of any future connections and relationships with others.
 Humans are social creatures by nature.
 Dependable, trustworthy, and intimate relationships are valued connections.